shanej199127/CDART_EUvsCovidHackathon/README.md

 # Backend Services
 The backend databases are managed in Backendless (https://develop.backendless.com/).
 New data sources will be added through API calls or importing csv files (for ones APIs are not available) into the backend DB.

-This data is then being sent over to a server where a predictive model will be run which provides a SCORE value for that user/district.
+This data is then being sent over to a server where a predictive model will be run which provides a <b>SCORE</b> value for that user/district.
 This will be prompted back again at frontend.
-Meantime, backend will automatically create a TIMETAG to have previous predicted risk scores of the user/district.
+Meantime, backend will automatically create a <b>TIMETAG</b> to have previous predicted risk scores of the user/district.

 # Frontend Services
 Data is being populated and aggregated to/from backend via REST API generated via Backendless.
 Data is gathered in 3 main pilars namely, Personal health Data, Location Data, Family & Associates Data.
 More pilars could be easily integrated for future developments.
 Currently being developed for iOS.